jasonhemann/20FA-2800/_hw/hw2.md

 ---
-title:  "Welcome to Jekyll!"
+title:  "Homework 2"
 layout: single
 date: 2020-07-28 Tue 19:58
 due:
-categories: hw
 ---

-# Assignment 1
+# Assignment 2

-This is the first assignment.
+This is the second assignment.